Szer/GiraffeGenerator/README.md

 ```
 - Build project to generate the file
 - Implement interface defined in this file and register your implementation in AspNetCore DI
+- If you want to customize validation for some or all of your models, you have two extension points:
+  - `IGiraffeValidator<'model>` - replaces all generated validation for the `'model` type.
+    Note: doesn't replace the validation for nested complex types (objects, arrays, options).
+    Provide an implementation for them explicitely if you want to replace validation for them too.
+  - `IGiraffeAdditionalValidator<'model>` - adds more validation
+    to either `IGiraffeValidator<'model>` or generated validation
+- Note for people migrating from/to *nix: `System.ComponentModel.DataAnnotations.RangeAttribute` used
+  by validation produces a different text representation for Double.*Infinity on *nix:
+  "Infinity" instead of infinity unicode symbol (&#221E;)
 - May require serializer configuration to support mapping of absent and null values from/to Optionon<_>
 - May require serializer configuration to throw on absent required properties